Days Countdown

 Environmental Impact

 The focus on consumption and discounting has raised concerns about the environmental consequences of increased manufacturing, packaging, and shipping.
-Critics argue that the event promotes overconsumption and wasteful purchasing habits.
+Critics argue that the event encourages overconsumption and wasteful purchasing habits.

 Psychological Manipulation

-Some consumer advocates criticize the marketing tactics used during Black Friday, suggesting that limited-time offers and artificial scarcity manipulate shoppers into making purchases they might not otherwise make.
+Some consumer advocates criticize the marketing tactics used during Black Friday, suggesting that limited-time offers and artificial scarcity pressure shoppers into making purchases they might not otherwise make.

 The Future of Black Friday